Reliable Trust Attorney in Mesa, AZ Helps You Protect Your Assets

 Proven strategies for securing wealth for retirement and succession

-As part of a comprehensive estate plan, one or more trusts can help you secure wealth for your enjoyment and pass it on to your heirs while avoiding probate.
-For more than 20 years, the Law Firm of Joseph M. Udall, PLC has provided personalized estate planning services for people throughout Arizona.
+As part of a comprehensive estate plan, one or more trusts can help you secure wealth for your enjoyment and pass it on to your heirs without going through probate.
+For more than 20 years, the Law Firm of Joseph M. Udall, PLC in Mesa has provided personalized estate planning services for people throughout Arizona.
 By working closely with you to identify where you need asset protection and the most cost-effective means of transferring your wealth, we can suggest a variety of proven strategies to accomplish those goals.

-- Revocable — You retain control of all assets and may change the terms of the trust at any time.
+- Revocable — This is a trust in which the grantor retains control of the assets and may change the terms at any time.

-- Irrevocable — You cannot control the assets or make changes to the terms of the trust without the beneficiaries’ consent.
+- Irrevocable — The grantor cannot control the assets or make changes to the terms of this type of trust without the beneficiaries’ consent.

 A variety of trust instruments are available to fit your specific needs